Management accounts that help owners make decisions before the deadline.

 Cash and tax set-aside

-Cash in the bank separated from money likely needed for VAT, payroll, corporation tax or Self Assessment.
+Cash in the bank separated from money likely needed for VAT, PAYE, payroll, corporation tax or Self Assessment before it is treated as available cash.

 Records and evidence